Creole peoples: Etymology and overview

 In Africa, the term Creole refers to any ethnic group formed during the European colonial era, with some mix of African and non-African racial or cultural heritage.
-Creole communities are found on most African islands and along the continent's coastal regions where indigenous Africans first interacted with Europeans.
-As a result of these contacts, five major Creole types emerged in Africa: Portuguese, African American, Dutch, French and British.
+Creole communities are found on most African islands and along the continent's coastal regions where indigenous people first interacted with Europeans.
+As a result of these contacts, five major Creole types emerged in: Portuguese, African American, Dutch, French and British.

-The Crioulos of African or mixed Portuguese and African descent eventually gave rise to several ethnic groups in Cape Verde, Guinea-Bissau, São Tomé e Príncipe, Angola and Mozambique.
+The Crioulos of African or mixed Portuguese and descent eventually gave rise to several ethnic groups in Cape Verde, Guinea-Bissau, São Tomé e Príncipe, Angola and Mozambique.
 The French-speaking Mauritian and Seychellois Creoles are both either African or ethnically mixed and Christianized.
 On Réunion, the term Creole applies to all people born on the island, while in South Africa, the blending of East African and Southeast Asian slaves with Dutch settlers, later produced a creolized population.
-The Fernandino Creole peoples of Equatorial Guinea are a mix of Afro-Cubans with Emancipados and English-speaking Liberated Africans, while the Americo-Liberians and Sierra Leone Creoles resulted from the intermingling of African Recaptives with Afro-Caribbean people and African Americans.
+The Fernandino Creole peoples of Equatorial Guinea are a mix of Cubans with Emancipados and English-speaking Liberated Africans, while the Americo-Liberians and Sierra Leone Creoles resulted from the intermingling of African Recaptives with Caribbean people and African Americans.

 Perhaps due to the range of divergent descriptions and lack of a coherent definition, Norwegian anthropologist T. H. Eriksen concludes:

 “A Creole society, in my understanding, is based wholly or partly on the mass displacement of people who were, often involuntarily, uprooted from their original home, shedding the main features of their social and political organisations on the way, brought into sustained contact with people from other linguistic and cultural areas and obliged to develop, in creative and improvisational ways, new social and cultural forms in the new land, drawing simultaneously on traditions from their respective places of origin and on impulses resulting from the encounter.”